Voedoe-H/ADPipeline/README.md

     A perceptual loss that considers the structural similarity between the input and the reconstructed images.
 This helps the model focus not only on pixel-level accuracy but also on maintaining high-level structural features.

 The total loss is computed as a weighted sum of MSE and SSIM:

     Total Loss = (1-α) x MSE + α x (1-SSIM)

+Where α is a hyperparameter controlling the relative weight of the two losses.
+By default, α = 0.84.
+This hybrid loss function encourages the model to reconstruct both fine-grained details and the high-level structure of normal images, making it more sensitive to anomalous deviations.
 ### Model Performance

 The performances here are with a model that was trained for only 100 epochs of the training loop defined in the model script.